mrgick/pywin32-keys/README.md

-# which_key_is_pressed
 Which key is pressed on windows?
 Created with library pywin32)
+You need install pywin32:
+pip install pywin32